 What is equity?

 Equity is the difference between how much your home is worth and how much you owe on your home.
-If you owe $100,000 on your house but it is worth $130,000, you have $30,000 of equity.
+For example, if you owe $100,000 on your house but it is worth $130,000, you have $30,000 of equity.
 See how equity works.

 What is a fixed-rate mortgage?